Jasdoge/Djukebox/setup_config.md

 3. Hit F11 to set it to kiosk mode.
 4. Scan the QR code and give it a try.

-:pineapple::tada::dog2: **Hopefully if you set everything up right, your Djukebox should now much much amaze.**
+:pineapple::tada::dog2: **Hopefully if you set everything up right, your Djukebox should now be much amaze.**

 However, if something is not wow, you should go to the [Issues page](https://github.com/Jasdoge/Djukebox/issues) and file a support request.